 The Company acknowledges the expectation to address gender diversity within the Company.

-In light of the type, size, attributes of the industry and activities of the Company, the Board does not currently consider it appropriate to set a quota-based target for the proportion of women to sit on the Board or to hold senior executive positions.
-This is because:
+In light of the type, size, attributes of the industry, the activities of the Company and the Company's current operating context, the Board does not currently consider it appropriate to set a quota-based target for the proportion of women to sit on the Board or to hold senior executive positions.

-The Company will revisit this statement in 12 months’ time and/or when a vacancy becomes available.
+The Company will revisit this statement in 12 months’ time and/or when any applicable vacancy becomes available.

 1) establish and select from a diverse range of candidates, including female candidates; and